mwbowers/mwbowers.github.io/manuals/programming/programs-and-procedures/call-program.md

 plus the program name*) to a class in an assembly.
 But which assembly and where to find it?

 The answer is the ***Assembly List***.
-The assembly list is the list of all assemblies that compose the application, and it's part of the configuration settings of the *MonaServer* section of the website's *appsettings.json* file.
+The assembly list is the list of all assemblies that compose the application, and it is part of the configuration settings of the *MonaServer* section of the website's *appsettings.json* file.
 This list can contain paths to individual assemblies, or paths with wildcard [patterns](https://learn.microsoft.com/en-us/dotnet/core/extensions/file-globbing#pattern-formats) that match mutiple assemblies.
 For example: